xjantoth/helmfile-course/Content.md

-### 23. Materials: Run GOGS helm deployment for the first time
+### 23. Run GOGS helm chart deployment in Kubernetes AWS

 It will work the same way even with **Helm version 2**